 The Google translation of the Russian text in the tweet is as follows:

 A cat in a tied sack was found at a waste sorting complex for MSW processing in Ulyanovsk.
 He could have got into the separator, if not for the vigilance of one of the workers.

 Not a bad translation for Google!
 Thank you very much.
 The region’s environmental affairs ministry declared a contest to name the rescued cat who will be taken to the ministry where they will live while being cared for by employees.

-The environment ministry have awarded the employee, Mikhail Tukash, who saved the cat, and the processing plant’s director, with letters of appreciation.
+The environment ministry has awarded the employee, Mikhail Tukash, who saved the cat, and the processing plant’s director, with letters of appreciation.